sdiehl/wiwinwlh/tutorial.md

 -------

 Hackage is the canonical source open source Haskell packages.
-Being a transitional language, Hackage is many things to many things to many people but seem to be two dominant philosophies:
+Being a transitional language, Hackage is many things to many people but there seems to be two dominant philosophies:

 **Reusable Code / Building Blocks**